-On January 1, 2021, the Peralta Community College District will undertake a unique and transformative approach to security services on the District's four campuses, including Laney College, Merritt College, Berkeley City College, the College of Alameda and associated sites, and the District Administrative Center.
-Under the leadership of the Governing Board and Chancellor, the District will contract with community-based security services firms, with an emphasis on de-escalation tactics and mental health services.
-The community-based security firms are Community Ready Corps and Zulu Community Protection.
-Additionally, Marina Security Services will be hired to provide Dispatching services 24 hours a day, 7 days a week, and 365 days per year.
-A-1 Protective Services will provide traditional private security services as part of the overall security ecosystem.
-These vendors will replace the services currently provided by the Alameda County Sheriff's Office.
+On January 1, 2021, the Peralta Community College District undertook a unique and transformative approach to security services on the District's four campuses, and the District Administrative Center.
+Marina Security Services was hired to provide dispatching services 24 hours a day, 7 days a week, and 365 days per year.
+This vendor replaces the services previously provided by the Alameda County Sheriff's Office.